artemklevtsov/RGA/README.md

 news(package = "RGA", Version == packageVersion("RGA"))
 ```

+Try reproduce a bug with the latest development version from Git.

 Before posting a bug please try execute your code with the `httr::with_verbose()` wrapper.
 It will be useful if you attach verbose output to the bug report.

 ```r